Skip to main content

 Impacts of Neurodevelopment and Long-Term Brain Health

-Neurotoxicity and Pesticide Exposure explores the neuroscience research revealing how chronic pesticide exposure contributes to neurodegenerative diseases and cognitive decline.
-This volume synthesizes findings on the mechanisms of pesticide-induced neurotoxicity and its impact on brain health.
-Targeted at researchers, clinicians, and policymakers, the book highlights gaps in knowledge and the urgent need for improved regulation to protect vulnerable populations.
-By bridging scientific insights with public health, it aims to advance understanding and prevention of pesticide-related neurological disorders.
+Pesticides and Neurotoxicant Exposures: Impacts of Neurodevelopment and Long-Term Brain Health explores neuroscience research, revealing how chronic pesticide exposure contributes to neurodegenerative diseases and cognitive decline.
+This new volume synthesizes findings on the mechanisms of pesticide-induced neurotoxicity and its impact on brain health.
+Targeted at researchers, clinicians, and policymakers, the book explores gaps in knowledge and the urgent need for improved regulation to protect vulnerable populations.
+By bridging scientific insights with public health, the book aims to advance understanding and prevention of pesticide-related neurological disorders.

 Section 1: Introduction to Pesticides and Neurotoxicity